akirosingh/Stanford_Health_Check/README.md

 ```
 git clone https://github.com/akirosingh/Stanford_Health_Check
 cd Stanford_Health_Check
-python3 HealthCheck_Github.py <SUNetID> <password> <building>
+python3 HealthCheck_Github.py 'SUNetID' 'password' 'building'
 ```

 The python script has three arguments your sunetid, password, and the building you expect to attend today.
+Enter these as strings example 'SUNETID'.
 It will open you Stanford Health check tool leading to a two-factor authentication action. **If you don't have this default to duo-mobile it will get stuck here and won't work**.
 The script gives you 30 seconds to two-factor authenticate then it will update the date you last were on campus, add the buildings you expect to enter and submit the health check.

 ---